wumarc/Ledger/README.md

 ## Features
 Ledger lets you:

-* Create multiple categories so you can isolate the cash flow of each category
+* Create multiple ledgers so you can isolate the cash flow of each category
 * Add, update, remove and edit transactions
 * Add a descripton for each transaction